-Sometimes start with the task which ‘bugs’ you or your team.
-The obvious process candidates for RPA can sometime make the best, especially if your team or yourself do not like doing them.
-So, office processes which are boring, mundane, repetitive, and frustrating are worth putting on the list.
-All candidate processes will be rationally assessed later for their feasibility, benefits, and costs, so it is worth adding these to the list.
+Sometimes the tasks that nobody really enjoys are the process candidates for RPA.
+So, office processes that are boring, mundane, repetitive, and frustrating are worth putting on the list.
+All candidate processes will be rationally assessed later for their feasibility, benefits, and costs.

-Clearly if you cannot find suitable candidates for repetitive and boring tasks, then it makes sense to explore automating them, especially if the company is struggling to recruit into skilled positions elsewhere in the business.
+If you can’t find suitable candidates for repetitive and boring tasks, then it makes sense to explore automating them, especially if the company is struggling to recruit into skilled positions elsewhere in the business.

 Are there tasks where repeated errors are occurring?
 One of the problems with repetitive and mundane processes is that, understandably, humans can lose concentration and make mistakes.